We've had our 24' AGP for about 7 years and are on our second liner.

-With about and inch or two of water in the pool I pushed all the wrinkles out of the pool liner and everything looked great.
-We finished filling and opened the pool, after several weeks we noticed the water level was dropping again.
-Upon investigation we
+With about an inch or two of water in the pool I pushed all the wrinkles out of the pool liner and everything looked great.
+We finished filling and opened the pool, after several weeks we noticed the water level

 Is it possible the rock salt is somehow eating / making these holes in the liner?

 Thanks for your time, Mike

 It's impossible for me to say what is causing the holes without being there.
 But here are a few things that might help.